2nd Lt. Lloyd H. Hughes

-On 2 Aug 1943, the first of the Missing Air Crew
+On 2 Aug 1943, the first of the

-Reports (MACR)s are prepared.
+Reports (MACRs) are prepared.

-Probably in 1943, the 389th Bomb Group received the
+Probably in 1943, the 389th Bomb Group received

 Distinguished Unit Citation for their Ploesti Raid on 1